 The construction of the Overtoomse Veld started in 1959.
-To the east is Rembrandtpark acting as a green buffer between Nieuw-West and the pre-war city.
+To the east the Rembrandtpark acts as a green buffer between Nieuw-West and the pre-war city.
 The streets in the neighbourhood are named after Dutch painters and draughtsmen with the August Allebéplein square as its centre.
 Like the neighbouring district Slotervaart, Overtoomse Veld contains a mix of low-, medium-, and high-rise buildings.

 Urban development is still in full swing here.
-The plan is to create an urban living environment with a high density, a great mix of different functions and closed-off building blocks.
+The plan is to create an urban living environment with a high density, a large mix of different functions and closed-off building blocks.

-Here Amsterdam continues to build homes for the many people seeking living space.
-This district has always known many different functions and amenities aimed at the entire city, such as the GVB bus depot, the World Fashion Centre and hospitals.
-In recent times hotels, creative hot beds and nightspots such as sky bars and clubs have joined the mix.
+In Overtoomse Veld the city of Amsterdam continues to build homes for the many people seeking housing.
+From its beginning the district has known many different functions and amenities aimed at the entire city, such as the GVB bus depot, the World Fashion Centre and hospitals.
+In recent times hotels, creative hot spots and night spots such as sky bars and clubs have joined the mix.